sathishmepco/Java-Interview-Programs/README.md

 1. Check the given number is EVEN or ODD.
 2. Write a Java Program to find the Factorial of given number.
 3. Find the Factorial of a number using Recursion.
-4. How to Swap two numbers without using third variable?
+4. Swap two numbers without using third variable approach 1.
+5. Swap two numbers without using third variable approach 2.
+6. Swap two numbers without using third variable approach 3.
-5. How to check the given number is positive or negative in Java?
+7. How to check the given number is positive or negative in Java?

 # Interview Programs
 1. Write a program to find the Most Frequent Element in an given array.